top of page

 Click to Hear Oral History Interviews (Audio)

-With members of Stockton’s Jewish Community who were in Europe during World War II.
+featuring members of Stockton’s Jewish Community who were in Europe during World War II.

-Interviewer: Melvin Corren.
+Interviewer: Melvin Corren

 Interviewees: Irv Corren, Harry Gluskin, Lucy Hoffman, Ursula Meyer, Faye Stein,